Skip to main content

 Newborns and infants seem to be constantly hungry.
 Putting their hands to their mouths is one of many hunger cues for babies.
 It’s actually first in the CDC’s list of hunger cues for babies zero to five months old, followed by turning head to breast or bottle, smacking or licking lips, and clenching hands.

 Suckling is a natural instinct for babies, and the first thing you should check for if you see them doing this is if they are hungry.
-Whenever they drink milk, they are suckling, so they when they feel hungry, they start sucking on the only thing available to them — which is usually their hand.
+Whenever they drink milk, they are suckling, so when they feel hungry, they start sucking on the only thing available to them — which is usually their hand.

-Think about when baby last ate to clue you into if your baby sucking on their hand is a hunger cue.
+Think about when your baby last ate to clue you into if your baby sucking on their hand is a hunger cue.
 Don’t feed your baby immediately every time they chew on their hands though, since there are a few other things this behavior could be indicating.
-But, babies are always hungry, so this should be your go-to to check for first.
+But babies are always hungry, so this should be your go-to to check for first.

 A small child chewing on their hand.